 Short description

-• Update the object's ACL from the AWS Command Line Interface (AWS CLI)
+- Use the AWS Command Line Interface (AWS CLI) to update the object's ACL.

-Important: You can't grant public access through bucket and object ACLs when your buckets have S3 Object Ownership set to Bucket Owner Enforced.
-In most cases, ACLs aren't required to grant permissions to objects and buckets.
-Instead, use AWS Identity Access and Management (IAM) policies and S3 bucket policies to grant permissions to objects and buckets.
+Important: When you set S3 Object Ownership to Bucket owner enforced on your bucket, you can't use bucket and object ACLs to grant public access.
+In most cases, you don't need ACLs to grant permissions to objects and buckets.
+Instead, use AWS Identity Access and Management (IAM) policies and S3 bucket policies to grant permissions.

 New buckets, access points, and objects don't allow public access by default.
-If block public access is activated for all buckets within the AWS account, then you see the message "Bucket and objects not public".
-For more information, see Configuring block public access settings for your account.
+If you configured block public access for all buckets within your AWS account, then you get the "Bucket and objects not public" message.

 Resolution